The Lady of the Barge: Synopses

-The Lady of the Barge
+"The Lady of the Barge"

 John Gibbs, the captain of the Arabella, is winding down from an argument relating to religion when Ted, his mate and brother-in-law, hops aboard.
 Ted wants to take Lucy Harris on a ride aboard the barge.
 Although John is skeptical about the passenger, since he doesn't normally carry them, he reluctantly lets her on.
 As the trip unfolds, Lucy takes a liking to John, to Ted's dismay.

 When John goes to finally dock in Coalsham, seeing his wife Louisa before him, he attempts to hide Lucy in the forecastle.
 This fails, and Louisa gets in an argument with Lucy, mistaking her presence as that her husband cheated on her.
 This leads to Lucy throwing her purse into the water.
 Ted jumps into retrieve it.
 John, thinking he's drowning, jumps in to save him.
 When they are pulled ashore by the two ladies, their foolishness is recognized by the two women as they walk away and get breakfast.

-Bill's Paper Chase
+"Bill's Paper Chase"

 The story takes place in a nested narrative from the perspective of an unnamed night watchman as he monologues the story.

 Thomas Geary, the skipper of the Grenada, passes away due to old age at sea on a voyage from Sydney to London.
-The unnamed night watchman and Bill are eager to inherent Thomas' wealth of £160,000, when they find out that Thomas gave it away to his assistant stewardess, a sixteen-year-old boy named Jimmy.
+The unnamed night watchman and Bill are eager to inherent Thomas' wealth of £160,000, when they find out that Thomas gave it away to his assistant steward, a sixteen-year-old boy named Jimmy.
 Thomas says on his deathbed that he gave the money to Jimmy to throw it overboard.
 Panicking, Bill asks Jimmy if he did it.
 Jimmy says he did, but Bill has suspicions.

 After an interrogation down in the forecastle, Bill and the night watchman learn that Jimmy did not throw it overboard.
 Whether, whilst he was cleaning the second mate's mattress, he discovered a hole and stuffed the money into the mattress.
 Eager to get the cash, Bill goes to the second mate and offers him a pound for the mattress, to supposedly keep as a souvenir of the trip.
 The mate declines, but accepts after Bill offers him more than a pound.

 When they land ashore in London, the second mate gives Bill the mattress.
 Bill cuts it open, and after searching through the stuffing, he finds the money to not be there.
 Confused, he goes back on the boat to search for the boy.
 Nevertheless, the boy is missing.